Student Spotlight: Jim Belushi

 After graduating from SIU, Belushi successfully auditioned for Second City.
 Television, films and two years on “Saturday Night Live” followed, but his career truly took off after his role in the Apollo Theatre production of David Mamet’s “Sexual Perversity in Chicago” and the subsequent 1986 film version called “About Last Night.”
 He has appeared in more than 75 movies and spent eight years starring in the TV show “According to Jim.”

 Yet Belushi still maintains a strong connection to Chicago.
-He opened the Comedy Bar in the River North neighborhood, and in 2014 he returned to College of DuPage for two performances, one benefiting the COD Foundation.
+In 2014 he returned to College of DuPage for two performances, one benefitting the COD Foundation.
 The College surprised him by renaming the former Mainstage the Belushi Performance Hall.

 College of DuPage